ssadler/hoek/specs/bet.md

 ### Chain func: ImportPayout

 ImportPayout is a Crypto-Conditons eval method that is used to execute a payout vector from another chain.
-It is fulfilled by the **PayoutClaim** transaction on KMD chain.
+It is fulfilled by the **ClaimPayout** transaction on KMD chain.

 Parameters: